BADM-1020 Introduction to Business

 3 Credits

-Study of the legal process as it relates to society, government, business, and the individual.
-Study of the law as it relates to the legal system, ethics and social responsibility, contracts, sales, agency, business organizations, debtor-creditor relations, and governmental regulation of business.
+This course provides an overview of the legal process as it relates to society, government, business, and the individual.
+It examines the law as it applies to the legal system, ethics and social responsibility, contracts, sales, agency, business organizations, debtor-creditor relations, and governmental regulation of business.

 Lecture: 3 hours